johnwee1/johnwee1/README.md

 ## Hi there 👋

-- 🤠 college engineering freshman
+- 🤠 studying renaissance engineering (CS) at NTU
 - 🌱 Welcome to a place to park stuff that I do when I have free time in between college commitments